rfong/poi/README.md

 + [x] refactor so the speed is changeable
 + [x] adjustable poi to arm ratio
 + [x] urlparams for permalinking
++ [ ] make urlparams more concise
++ [ ] there's a bug in 4-petal anti with 270 phase shift
++ [ ] normalize patterns so that phases always start at the same place
++ [ ] list directionality and timing next to beat ratio

 pipe dreams & fun stuff
 -----